-How frequently you should replace your air filters may depend on the following:
+How frequently you have to replace your air filters might be on the following:

 - Number of pets

 - Household size

 - Air pollution levels and construction around the residence

 For basic 1"–3" air filters, manufacturers typically instruct you to exchange them every 30–90 days.
 If you suffer from mild to moderate allergies, you could install a better air filter or replace them even more regularly.

 The shortest answer to "how frequently do I have to change the air filter?":

 If you don't have a smoker or pets in your home, and your filter is the widely sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days prior to changing it.

 Many air filters are designed to last up to six months, while others need to be replaced month-to-month.
 The thicker the air filter, the longer it can last.
 Generally, you can examine the thickness of the filter rather than the brand.
 You also need to check at the MERV Rating.